 In the QTP object repository click to on the visual identifier setting’s click to add

 On the Visual Relation Identifier screen click on the + plus sign under the preview button:

 Point to the object you want to use to help QTP identify the field you need to recognize

 I’ll point to the MRN text that’s adjacent to the MRN field that I want to enable QTP to find:

 When you bring up the Visual Relation Identifier you’ll have three main categories (under Relation Details) to choose from: Horizontal, Vertical and Distance and Hierarchy.

-- Hortizontal – Enables you to tell QTP to id objects according to their hortizontal location in relation to the field to be indentified.
+- Horizontal – Enables you to tell QTP to id objects according to their horizontal location in relation to the field to be identified.
 You’ll have two options (Left and Right)

 and an In line (horizontal) checkbox option.
 In my example, I want to tell QTP that the text “MRN” is to the left of my MRN textbox and that it is in line horizontal.